Miles Brundage on the world’s desperate need for AI strategists and policy experts

 Robert W: It seems like a lot of the latest thinking in this area isn’t [00:18:00] written up in public yet, partly because people don’t want to publicize their views at this point or just because it takes a long time to get papers published.
 What do you think’s the best way for someone who’s interested in working in the area to get up to speed on the issues?

 Miles Brundage: I think, again, it’s somewhat analogous to the situation with AI safety a few years ago.
 I think the book Superintelligence was a big step forward on that front in terms of having a single reference to point people to.
 [00:18:30] It’s less clear if there’s one single reference to point people to on AI policy issues, though I’m hoping that the career guide that I’m working on will be somewhat useful in that regard.
-Another resource that comes to mind is a syllabus for a class on the global politics of AI developed by Alan Defoe at Yale and the Future of Humanity Institute.
+Another resource that comes to mind is a syllabus for a class on the global politics of AI developed by Allan Dafoe at [Oxford] and the Future of Humanity Institute.
 That’s a very detailed list of resources.
 I’m sure there’ll be a link [00:19:00] provided for this interview somewhere.